damianhakert/damianhakert.github.io/source/jobs/partner-marketing-manager/index.html.md

 ## Responsibilities

-* Define the playbook for partner marketing to build a scalable marketing framework that can be leveraged across new industry partnerships.
+* Develop GitLab's partner marketing playbook to build a scalable framework that can be leveraged across new industry partnerships.
-* Work with industry partners to build strong joint value propositions that fit within each company’s messaging and GTM strategies.
+* Work with industry partners to build strong joint marketing value propositions that fit within each company’s messaging and GTM strategies.
 * Develop strategies to implement bigger and better co-marketing campaigns with industry partners (ie. Partner blogs, webinars, ebooks, customer stories, social etc.).
+* Work closely with the Director of Strategic Partnerships to execute our vision on strategic initiatives.
 * Maintain positive and productive relationship with industry partners.
 Keeping in mind that sustaining partnerships is equally, if not more, important than launching them.
 * Build efficient and effective methods to work with channel partners to build channel success and pipeline, as well as provide insight into successes/losses.
 * Develop a channel marketing collateral and sales enablement toolkit to support the onboarding and sustain of our channel partners.